-Sea Cliff is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 4,995 people and just one neighborhood, Sea Cliff is the 321st largest community in New York.
-Much of the housing stock in Sea Cliff was built prior to World War II, making it one of the older and more historic villages in the country.
+Sea Cliff is a somewhat small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
+With a population of 5,024 people and just one neighborhood, Sea Cliff is the 321st largest community in New York.
+Sea Cliff has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Sea Cliff home prices are not only among the most expensive in New York, but Sea Cliff real estate also consistently ranks among the most expensive in America.